FourthState/plasma-research/PlasmaMVP/feeStructure.md

 We can take advantage of this by having a validator collect fees corresponding to the **inputs** of all utxos in his/her block.
 As specified in the txBytes, the fees must be deducted from the inputs.
 A valid spend message on the child chain follows this equality:

-    Amount1 + Amount2 - Fee1 - Fee2 = Output1 + Output2
+    Amount1 + Amount2 - Fee = Output1 + Output2

-The fees are determined by the participants and not the validators.
+The fees are deducted from the first input and determined by the participants and not validators.
 This allows validators to choose which spend messages to include from the mempool.
 However due to the high volume, the market will most likely settle at an average low transaction fee

 While processing each tx, the validator aggregates all input fees, and creates a new utxo with no history owned by them as the very last utxo in the block.
 By placing this new utxo last, all watchers of this child chain can verify the validity of the denomination of the new utxo by aggregating the fees for each tx themselves.
 Malicious activity of this last tx is grounds for a mass exit of the child chain.
 Placing the new utxo last also ensures that the validator has the lowest priority to exit with that block as the current head.

 In the case of an invalid block, all participants that spent their utxo in the invalid block keep the ability to exit before the validator (confirm sig never broadcasted and their lower blockNum will lead to a quicker finalized exit).
 Additionally, an honest validator can rest assured that they can always withdraw this new uxto due to their ability to challenge any exits of all grandparent utxos and beyond because of the confirm signatures stored on chain.

-There are two different cases in which we assure that the validator is garunteed their fees for a given block.
+There are two different cases in which we assure that the validator is garunteed their fee utxo for a given block.
 1. For every transaction included in a block, any spend of the new utxos allows the validator to challenge an invalid exit that would steal the validator fees
 2. For transactions included in a block but not spent, perhaps the confirmsig was never broadcasted, the previous owner retains the right to withdraw the previous utxo.
 In this scenario, we uphold the right for the previous owner to exit but they must commit to any fee payed by broadcasting a spend message.
-The validator can challenge an invalid exit that does commit to fees payed.
+The validator can challenge an invalid exit that does commit to fees payed from the first input.

 Note: The validator has the ability to steal all current fees in the mempool by submitting invalid blocks.
 However, this is not an issue because there is zero incentive to steal fees.
 By mining honest blocks, the validators will eventually claim all fees in the mempool.
 Additionally, by attaching fees to spend messages in the network, this incentivies users to only broadcast transaction in which they will eventually send confirm signatures.